chamwen/NT-Benchmark/README.md

 **NT_Noise/** -- NT detection experiments under source label noise

+**NT_UDA/data_synth/** -- the synthetic dataset and code to generate it

-Specifically, take NT-UDA for example, the procedure is
+Specifically, take NT-UDA for example, the procedure is:

 1. Initialize the networks involved in the experiments to ensure fair comparisons by